Singapore Coffee Market Research: What Consumers Actually Want

 3. Acceptable quality

-Delivery apps, office building cafes, Flash/Luckin
+Delivery apps, office-building cafés, Flash/Luckin

 Social/Experience